lyy005/Psyllid_chromosome_assembly/README.md

 ## Citation

-Li Y, Bo Zhang, Nancy A. Moran, The Aphid X Chromosome is a Dangerous Place for Functionally Important Genes: Diverse Evolution of Hemipteran Genomes Based on Chromosome-level Assemblies.
+Li Y., Zhang B., Moran N.A., 2020.
+The Aphid X Chromosome is a Dangerous Place for Functionally Important Genes: Diverse Evolution of Hemipteran Genomes Based on Chromosome-level Assemblies.